-The Huawei Mate 30 Pro has technical specifications that make heads turn, so we were excited to make it go through our Uber-G Camera IQ image quality analysis to see how it stacks up against the iPhone 11 Pro, Galaxy Note 10 and others.
+The Huawei Mate 30 Pro has technical specifications that make heads turn, so we were excited to make it go through our CAMERA IQ image quality analysis to see how it stacks up against the iPhone 11 Pro, Galaxy Note 10 and others.

 Key Camera Specifications

 - Rear Camera System (3 cameras + ToF)

 - Primary: 27mm 40-MP f/1.6 wide (Primary) +OIS

 - Ultrawide: 18mm 40-MP f/1.8 ultrawide

 Important: let’s clarify some terminology we’ll be using: